robriks/ethernaut-solutions/magic-number/walkthrough.md

 ```602a60405260206040f3```

 It's one byte more than our optimal 9 byte Solver code, but 10 bytes is enough to satisfy the Ethernaut challenge so we're good to go!
-Perhaps the Yul optimizer will see more improvements in the future to compile down to our handpicked opcodes.
+Perhaps the Yul and Huff optimizers will see more improvements in the future to compile down to our handpicked opcodes.

 Anyway, all in all, we get the following Yul contract: